blobfish974/blobfish974/README.md

 ### Hello ! 👋

-🎓️ I'm currently studying in Télécom Paris but graduated from ESILV engineer school beforehand.
+🎓️ I'm currently studying in Télécom Paris and previously graduated from ESILV engineer school.

 🎯️ I'm looking forward to new project especially in cybersecurity.